Read on to learn all about student credit cards.

 Advantages

-✔️ Are you planning on studying abroad for a year?
-You can use your credit card abroad in all regions supported by the Visa and Mastercard networks.
+✔️ You can use your credit card abroad in all regions supported by the Visa and Mastercard networks

 Disadvantages